justinfagnani/typescript-eslint-issue/README.md

 ## Workaround

-The parsing error can be solved by layout the filesystem like:
+The parsing error can be solved by laying out the filesystem like:

 ```
 fixture